davidebasile/ContractAutomataTool/README.md

 <h1>FMCAT</h1>

-**what follows is an excerpt of SPLC 2017 publication (see References), recently the tool has been equipped with a choreography synthesis algorithm**
+**What follows is an excerpt of SPLC 2017 publication (see References), recently the tool has been equipped with a choreography synthesis algorithm**

 Service-oriented computing (SOC)  is a paradigm for distributed